BryceDMonaco/ConeCast/README.md

 The original functionality is still there and the new functionality is added as an overload of the original ConeCastAll method.
 I am still experimenting a little bit with the new method because occasionally it does not behave as expected, so keep that in mind if you try to use this.

+In the future I would like to add LayerMask support to both overloads.

 The original project README is below.

 #